When a traditional ending is no longer possible, there are powerful ways to create your own goodbye.

 Healthy endings set us free.
 They let us get ready for the next relationship, the next job, the next wonderful adventure.
 Healthy endings don't have ragged edges, devoid of the chance to say what is in our hearts and what we need someone else to hear.

 Sometimes loved ones die suddenly or too far away.
 Jobs can come to a screeching halt without warning.
 Natural disasters wipe out towns, turning whole lives upside down.
 Sudden endings happen, leaving us with words unsaid and unheard.
-How To Help A Partner Grieve
+5 Crucial Things Your Grieving Partner Needs You To Know

 Here are six ways that you can make your goodbye real and give you a healthier ending.
 The words will be said, the actions taken and they will set the stage for your new beginning.